usgs/pestpp/documentation/pestpp_users_manual.md

 - Through the use of *ies_reinflate_num_reals*, which is supplied as a sequence of positive integers, users can adjust the number of realizations used during each reinflation cycle.
 For example, a user can supply "10,1000", which results in 10 realizations being used before the first reinflation (including the prior), and them 1000 realizations being used after the first reinflation.
 The *ies_reinflate_num_reals* maximum value is limited by the *ies_num_reals* and/or by the number of realizations supplied in an existing parameter ensemble.

 - In an effort to minimize the number of model evaluations required to apply PESTPP-IES, users may want to use a small(er) ensemble for a few iterations to hone in an acceptable mean parameter vector, then expand the ensemble to use more realizations, centered on the location of that mean vector.
 Standard reinflation resets to the prior parameter variances and correlations (as described in the prior parameter ensemble), this prior reinflation can and should result in a large increase in phi for the reinflated realizations.
 In some cases, where users want to better maintain the phi of the ensemble (that is keep the realizations more calibrated), new realiztions can be generated from the current ensemble, such that the variances and correlations in the current ensemble are preserved, which, depending on the linearity of the inverse problem, can result in the newly generated ensemble maintaining a lower phi value, that is, the new realizations are somewhat "calibrated".
-This optional behavior is actived by supplying the *ies_reinflation_num_reals* value as negative.
+This optional behavior is actived by supplying the *ies_reinflate_num_reals* value as negative.
 Note that any new realization generated from this operation is essentially a linear combination of the current parameter realizations, which means at most the new realizations will occupy a limited dimensional subspace (at most, the dimensions occupied will be equal to the number of realziations in the current ensemble).
-To help expand the subset dimensions of the new ensemble, users can supply *ies_reinflation_factor* as a negative value ranging from less than zero to -1.0 (inclusive).
-With a negative *ies_reinflation_factor*, a randomly selected scaled, centered prior ensemble realization is added to each new realization, where the scaling amount is the absolute value of *ies_reinflation_factor*.
+To help expand the subset dimensions of the new ensemble, users can supply *ies_reinflate_factor* as a negative value ranging from less than zero to -1.0 (inclusive).
+With a negative *ies_reinflate_factor*, a randomly selected scaled, centered prior ensemble realization is added to each new realization, where the scaling amount is the absolute value of *ies_reinflate_factor*.